Digital synthesizer: Analog vs. digital

 An analog synthesizer creates sound using electronic circuitry, such as voltage-controlled oscillators and voltage-controlled filters.
 In contrast, a digital synthesizer generates a stream of numbers, often using some form of digital signal processor, which are then converted to sound using a digital-to-analog converter (DAC).

 A digital synthesizer is in essence a computer with (often) a piano or organ keyboard and an LCD as a user interface.
 Because computer technology is rapidly advancing, it is often possible to offer more features in a digital synthesizer than in an analog synthesizer at a given price.
 However, both technologies have their own merit.
 Some forms of synthesis, such as, for instance, sampling and additive synthesis are not feasible in analog synthesizers, while on the other hand, many musicians prefer the character of analog synthesizers over their digital equivalent.

-Usage in Popular Music
+Usage

 The new wave era of the 1980s first brought the digital synthesizer to the public ear.
 Bands like Talking Heads and Duran Duran used the digitally made sounds on some of their most popular albums.
 Other more pop-inspired bands like Hall & Oates began incorporating the digital synthesizer into their sound in the 1980s.
 Through breakthroughs in technology in the 1990s many modern synthesizers use DSP.